Difference Between Bursary and Scholarship

 Main Differences Between Bursary and Scholarship

-1. A bursary is an economic aid that is provided to the unprivileged families who are not being able to make ends and do not have the money to pay the fees of school or universities.
-On the other hand, scholarship is provided to the students who possess exceptional talent in an area of expertise.
+1. A bursary is an economic aid provided to unprivileged families who are unable to make ends meet and do not have the money to pay the fees of school or universities.
+On the other hand, scholarship is provided to students who possess exceptional talent in an area of expertise.

-2. Bursaries look into the financial state of the students, whereas scholarships do not take the financial condition of the student under consideration.
+2. Bursaries look into the financial state of the students, whereas scholarships do not consider the student’s financial condition.

 3. Bursary intents to help students who are struggling to pay fees, but scholarship is for students who are gifted in terms of education.